Arad119/Fragfinder-GUI/README.md

 ---

-## ⛔ THIS PROJECT IS NO LONGER IN ACTIVE DEVELOPMENT ⛔

 The project is feature complete and works as intended with both CS2 and CSGO demos.
 Feel free to use it, but as of now, no new features will be added. ✌️

 ---